EOxServer/eoxserver/docs/sphinx/en/rfc/policies.rst

   rejected.
 The RFC is not going to be implemented and the discussion is closed.
 * **POSTPONED**: A vote has been held on the RFC and it has been postponed to a later stage of development.
-The RFC may reopened any time.
+The RFC may be reopened any time.
 * **OBSOLETE**: A vote has been held on the RFC and it has been declared obsolete.
 It has been superseded by another RFC or it is not